Hebo/chompy/README.md

 ### Video Formats

 The default format for downloaded videos is mp4, at resolutions up to 1080p.
-You can see the exact format string in [downloader/options.go](downloader/options.go).
+You can see the format string in [downloader/options.go](downloader/options.go).

-Set the format for a download with the `format` request parameter.
+Set the format for a download by setting the `format` request parameter.
+Details on format strings in [youtube-dl docs](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#format-selection).
 For instance:

 ```
 http -v post localhost:8000/download url="https://www.youtube.com/watch?v=L5emxkKNf9Y" format='worstvideo'